Prajithp/spycapture/README.md

 ```
 curl -L http://cpanmin.us | perl - module name here
+              OR
+cpan install module name here

 # If you don't have curl but wget, replace `curl -L` with `wget -O -`.
 ```

-#####INSTALL
+###INSTALL

 Download the zip archive or clone the source code into the PC and follow the below instructions.

-Copy the spycapture.conf to /etc/
+Copy spycapture.conf to /etc/
 ```
 cp -r spycapture.conf /etc/
 ```
-Copy the lib and bin folder to /usr/local/spycapture/ and set executable permission to binary
+Copy lib and bin folder to /usr/local/spycapture/ and set executable permission to the perl script
 ```
 mkdir /usr/local/spycapture
 cp -r lib /usr/local/spycapture/